tegorman13/Representation_Study/manuscript/output/manuscript_gfm.md

 Reimer et al., 2015).
 A substantial body of evidence suggests that presenting data in terms of absolute counts or frequencies, as opposed to probabilities or percentages, can promote more accurate comprehension and facilitate decision making.
-However, it’s important to note that even intuitive formats can pose challenges.
+However, it is important to note that even intuitive formats can pose challenges.
 For instance, Weber et al.
 (2018) found that individuals often struggle with reasoning tasks presented in natural frequencies because they inadvertently revert to